American Pie (song): McLean's responses

-In 2022, the documentary The Day the Music Died: The Story of Don McLean’s American Pie, produced by Spencer Proffer, was released on the Paramount+ video on-demand service.
+In 2022, the documentary The Day the Music Died: The Story of Don McLean's American Pie, produced by Spencer Proffer, was released on the Paramount+ video on-demand service.
 Proffer said that he told McLean: "It's time for you to reveal what 50 years of journalists have wanted to know."
-McLean stated that he “needed a big song about America", and the first verse and melody seemed to just come to mind: “A long, long, time ago...”.
+McLean stated that he "needed a big song about America", and the first verse and melody ("A long, long time ago...") seemed to just come to mind.

-McLean then answers some of the long standing questions on the song's lyrics, although not all.
-He reveals that Elvis was not the king referenced in the song, the "girl who sang the blues" was not Janis Joplin, and Bob Dylan was not the jester, although he is open to other interpretations.
-He says that "marching band" means the military–industrial complex, "sweet perfume" refers to tear gas, and Los Angeles is the "coast" that the Trinity head to ("caught the last train for the coast") – "even God has been corrupted", he comments.
-He says that "This’ll be the day that I die" originated from the John Wayne film The Searchers (which inspired Buddy Holly's song "That'll Be the Day"), and "Bye Bye Miss American Pie" is a reference to a song by Pete Seeger, "Bye Bye, My Roseanna".
-McLean had originally intended to use "Miss American apple pie" but "apple" was dropped.
+McLean also answered some of the long-standing questions on the song's lyrics, although not all.
+He revealed that Presley was not the king referenced in the song, Joplin was not the "girl who sang the blues", and Dylan was not the jester, although he is open to other interpretations.
+He explained that the "marching band" refers to the military–industrial complex, "sweet perfume" refers to tear gas, and Los Angeles is the "coast" that the Trinity head to ("caught the last train for the coast"), commenting "even God has been corrupted".
+He also said that the line "This'll be the day that I die" originated from the John Wayne film The Searchers (which inspired Buddy Holly's song "That'll Be the Day"), and the chorus's line "Bye-bye, Miss American Pie" was inspired by a song by Pete Seeger, "Bye Bye, My Roseanna".
+McLean had originally intended to use "Miss American apple pie", but "apple" was dropped.

 On the whole, McLean stated that the lyrics were meant to be impressionist, and that many of the lyrics, only a portion of which were included in the finished recording, were completely fictional with no basis in real-life events.

 Personnel

+Credits from Richard Buskin, except where noted.